oxmoei/boundless/README.md

 * [BlockPi](https://dashboard.blockpi.io/):
   * Support free Base Mainnet, Base Sepolia.
 ETH sepolia costly as $49
 * [Alchemy](https://dashboard.alchemy.com/apps):
-  * Team recommends but I couldn't pass Cloudflare puzzle yet. f*ck me.
-Try it yourself.
+  * Team recommends but I couldn't pass Cloudflare puzzle yet.
+Try it out yourself.
 * [Chainstack](https://console.chainstack.com/):
   * You have to change the value of `lookback_blocks` from `300` to `0`, because chainstack's free plan doesn't support `eth_getlogs`, so you won't be able to check last 300 blocks for open orders at startup (which is not very important i believe)
   * Check **Broker Optimization** section to know how to change `lookback_blocks` value in `broker.toml`